JavaScript Advance Interview Questions & Answers

 read more here.. https://hackernoon.com/picklejs-closures-in-javascript-1cd35576f060

-How we use GET POST with basic JavaScript?
+How do we use GET POST with basic JavaScript?

 GET REQUEST WITH JAVASCRIPT AJAX